Confidentiality Doctrine

 The Contract Law That Makes an NDA Enforceable

 Every NDA is a contract first and a confidentiality device second.
 Whether a court will enforce it turns on the same common-law elements that govern any agreement: offer, acceptance, consideration, and mutual assent.
 A signed NDA without consideration (for example, given after the employee already started work, with no raise, bonus, or new access) can fail under the doctrine of past consideration.
-Courts also test the document under the parol evidence rule — if your NDA includes an integration clause, prior side conversations about scope or carve-outs generally cannot be used to vary its terms.
+Courts also test the document under the parol evidence rule.
+If your NDA includes an integration clause, prior side conversations about scope or carve-outs generally cannot be used to vary its terms.

 The statute of frauds rarely reaches an ordinary one-year NDA, but multi-year confidentiality covenants that cannot possibly be performed within one year must be in writing.
 NDAs that travel with a sale of goods will also be read against UCC § 2-204 (formation by any manner sufficient to show agreement) and UCC § 2-207 (the "battle of the forms"), which controls when the NDA is exchanged as part of purchase-order paperwork and the parties have inconsistent boilerplate.